tmtsoftware/esw/docs/src/main/index.md

 @@@ note
-Executive Software (ESW) is a reimplementation/refactoring of the prototype ESW code [here](https://github.com/tmtsoftware/esw-prototype) developed during the ESW design phase with changes to make the code and public APIs more robust and resilient and to improve its usability and performance for use at the TMT Observatory.
+Executive Software (ESW) is a reimplementation/refactoring of the prototype ESW code [here](https://github.com/tmtsoftware/esw-prototype) developed during the ESW design phase, with changes to make the code and public APIs more robust and resilient, and to improve its usability and performance for use at the TMT Observatory.
 @@@